 - Repeat!
 Every four to five, Pomodoros take a longer break

 With mobile devices like smartphones and tablets, employees can now work anywhere, anytime – empowering them to decide how, when and where they can do their best work and deliver the best outcomes.
 Productivity is, consequently, no longer limited to the office.
 Employees who can create and edit documents on the go, respond to customer queries anywhere, or make business decisions on the run are inherently more productive.

 With the right systems in place, mobile access to content and information can quickly be realised and secure access can be granted across the organisation.
 The benefits include real-time information sharing, streamlined workflows and enhanced coordination and collaboration between team members and departments.

 Make the most of collaboration tools

-Whether your workforce is based in a physical location, works remotely or is a hybrid of both, collaboration tools will increase efficiency and productivity.
+Whether your workforce is based in a physical location, works remotely or is a hybrid of both, collaboration tools will improve staff performance and productivity.

 It's of no surprise that communication lies at the heart of good business practices.
 Without it, productivity is virtually impossible.
 While the communication skills of old (active listening, clear language, etc.) are still just as relevant, there are exciting software options now available to boost productivity even more.

 - Project management tools like Trello, Asana and Microsoft Project will help keep projects and tasks in hand and completed to deadline.

 - Video conferencing tools like Zoom, Google Hangouts and Skype mean that employees working remotely or travelling can attend internal meetings.
 They also open up opportunities to work with customers and clients regardless of location.